 What is the best day trip from La Linea for beaches?

 Tarifa, without question.
-The beaches there are unlike anything else in southern Spain.
-Wild Atlantic surf, kilometres of open sand, and kitesurfers filling the sky.
+The Atlantic beaches there are unlike anything else in southern Spain.
+Wide open sand, constant Atlantic wind, and a kitesurfing scene that draws visitors from across Europe.
 If you visit one place outside Gibraltar, make it Tarifa.

 Is La Linea a good base for exploring southern Spain?

 It is one of the best.
-Hotels in La Linea cost a fraction of what you would pay in Marbella or Gibraltar, and the upcoming border changes with Gibraltar will only make access easier.
+Hotels in La Linea cost a fraction of what you would pay in Marbella or Gibraltar, and the Gibraltar-Spain treaty changes due for provisional application on 15 July 2026 are set to make cross-border access even simpler.
 Five major destinations sit within 90 minutes.